energyHotspots/EnviroInfo2018/README.md

-# Code-level Energy Hotspot Localization via Naive Spectrum Based Testing
-## Replication Package (EnviroInfo 2018)
+# Code-level Energy Hotspot Localization via Naive Spectrum Based Testing, replication Package (EnviroInfo 2018)

 This repository is a companion page for the paper _"Code-level Energy Hotspot Localization via Naive Spectrum Based Testing"_ submitted to [EnviroInfo 2018](http://www.enviroinfo2018.eu/).

 It contains all the material required to replicate our experiment, including (i) the software artifacts utilized as subjects (ii) the scripts utilized for data processing and statistical analysis, and (iii) the entirety of the raw and processed data gathered for the experiment.